23 Sep 2021

 Moustapha Kamal GUEYE | Global Coordinator, Green Jobs Programme, ILO

 The waste and recycling sector is part of the life of many people.
-Around 4 million people work in the formal economy, whole 15-20 million people work in the informal economy.
+Around 4 million people work in the formal economy, while 15-20 million people work in the informal economy.
 It is also estimated that an important part of waste in low-income countries – 50% to 100% – is collected by waste pickers.
 Overall, plastic waste is one of the main waste streams in collection and recycling.

 Waste pickers are often in vulnerable groups, such as women, children, the elderly, the unemployed or migrants.
 Moreover, many of those working in these activities are facing unhealthy working conditions, with a lack of social security and health insurance, low earning and social exclusion.
 Thus, abuses and human rights violations are common.